milankinen/ffux/README.md

 In practice this means that you can build your application's data flow by using only three API functions: `createStore`, `pure` and `impure` (more detailed API docs coming soon..).

+No separation of actions/stores.
+No registerers/listeners.
+No `waitFor`.
+No React `Dispatcher` components.
+Just your code.

 ## Examples